LLC vs. LLP: What Is the Difference?

 What Is an LLP?

-After formed, the partners of an LLP may have limited liability like an LLC, but this depends on the state where you filed.
-In some states, an LLP only provides protection from being responsible for another partner's negligent acts, but the partners remain personally responsible for the overall debts and obligations of the business.
-Further, some states require at least one partner to have unlimited personal liability, while other partners are protected.
+An LLP has varying limited liability protections.
+The partners of an LLP might also have limited liability, but the degree of liability protection depends on the state where the LLP was filed.
+In some states, LLP partners aren't responsible for another partner's negligent acts, but they remain personally responsible for the overall debts and obligations of the business.
+Other states require at least one partner to have unlimited personal liability, while other partners are protected from business debts and obligations.

 Taxation of LLCs and LLPs

-In addition, both LLCs and LLPs can take advantage of the 20% pass-through deduction.
-This means you can deduct up to 20% of your business profits from your personal tax return.
-There are some limitations on this complex tax break.
+Pass-through tax deduction.
+Owners of both LLCs (that aren't taxed as corporations) and LLPs can take advantage of the 20% pass-through deduction created by the Tax Cuts and Jobs Act.
+Under this law, you—as the owner of a pass-through entity—can deduct up to 20% of your business profits from your personal tax return.
+For example, if you made $100,000, you could only be taxed on $80,000 (or 80% of your income).
+However, there are some limitations to this complex tax break.

 Management Structure: Operating Agreement vs. Partnership Agreement

-You may opt to have a member-managed LLC, meaning that all the owners have a say in how the business is run.
-Alternatively, you may create a manager-managed LLC, where you have passive owners or investors who are not involved in the decision making for the company.
+You can opt to have a member-managed LLC where all of the owners have a say in how the business is run.
+Alternatively, you can create a manager-managed LLC where you have passive owners or investors who aren't involved in the decision making for the company.
+(For more information about the differences in LLC management structures, read our article on member-managed vs. manager-managed LLCs.)

 Choosing the Best Option for You: LLP or LLC